IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 **Polina Zelenskaya** - team leader that manages all communication within the team.
 Also, one of machine learning engineers and responsible for research behind voice generation, workflow of text-to-speech models, and communication with the server on the client side.
-Tech stack consists of python, fairseq models (text-to-speech that can simulate provided voice), requests library for server communication, and os package as tool for analyzing pc.
+Tech stack consists of python, [gTTS/Piper/FreeVC24](UnifAI#voice-cloning-tts--sts) models (text-to-speech that can simulate provided voice), requests library for server communication, and os package as tool for analyzing pc.